The term paper should have been handed in in the semester before last...

 Group leader: Simone Buchholz

-The symptoms of exam anxiety in students are varied: they manifest themselves in the postponement of exam dates as well as in the form of physical complaints and restlessness through to panic attacks and blackouts.
+The symptoms of exam anxiety in students are manifold: they manifest themselves in the postponement of exam dates as well as in the form of physical complaints and restlessness through to panic attacks and blackouts.
 Anxiety impairs cognitive performance and often prevents students from completing their studies.

 However, anxiety can also have a performance-enhancing effect if we learn to deal with it productively: People often overestimate the "threat" posed by exams and examiners, and underestimate their own ability to exert influence.
 If you try to take the fear as a challenge, you have already taken the first step on the way out of exam anxiety!

 The workshop is usually held once a semester and takes place on the campus of the University of Bremen.
-If you are interested in participating in this group, a preliminary talk can be arranged via our secretary's office.
+If you are interested in participating in this group, a preliminary discussion can be arranged via our secretary's office.

-Group leader: Hanna Weber
+Group leader: Anja Krüger

 Do you know these situations?
 You want to present a group paper and are so excited that your hands and voice are shaking?
 You blush during a speech and can't think of anything to say?
 Do you avoid accepting a presentation and get annoyed with yourself afterwards?